People are often an extension of their culture in the workplace.

 Do you have any other ideas for building mutual respect, trust, and reciprocity across diverse teams?

-The two texts cited above are both excellent resources for distance leaders.The following affiliate link will allow you to get a copy of each of these texts from Amazon.com.
-Please note that I do receive a small commission at no cost to you.
+The two texts cited above are both excellent resources for distance leaders.The following links will allow you to get a copy of each of these texts from Amazon.com.